pytest-dev/pytest/doc/en/example/simple.rst

         outcome = yield
         rep = outcome.get_result()

-        # set an report attribute for each phase of a call, which can
+        # set a report attribute for each phase of a call, which can
         # be "setup", "call", "teardown"

         setattr(item, "rep_" + rep.when, rep)